-- start time

-- end time

-- Virtual Organization (VO) that originated the job
+- Virtual Organization (VO) that originated the job;

-- CPU time used per job processing (sec)
+- CPU time used per job processing (sec)'

-- memory used (MB)

-- virtual memory used (MB)
+- memory and virtual memory used (MB)

 For CPU time, we make the distinction between Wall CPU Time (WCT) and Actual CPU Time (ACT).
 WCT is the overall time taken for a job to finish.
 ACT reflects the actual CPU time consumed by the job.